 On the 20th of December, 2019, Bronny joined his old friend Pierce in spirit.
 He was fine one day, and gone the next, without any warning.
 He was a very handsome and special little fellow, and he will be forever missed.

 After Pierce’s death, Bronny became very depressed.
 It is not unheard of for guinea pigs to pine away and quickly die when a lifelong cage mate passes, and my two boys were very bonded.
 Their breeder, as concerned as I was and always so kind and supportive, offered us a baby to keep Bronny company.

 Little Elroy (Briarpatch El Rey) is a chocolate tan Teddy, the same breed as Pierce.
 As soon as he moved in, Bronny’s world lit up again, and he made a complete turn-around.
-Elroy has been with us for several weeks now, and he and Bronny are joined at the hip.
+Elroy has been with us for several weeks now, and he and Bronny have become friends.
 It was such a great relief to see Bronny happy and playing again, when we had grown so worried about him.